What is SORN? Statutory Off Road Notifications explained

-If you’re the registered keeper of a car that’s off the road, you need to tell the DVLA it’s a SORN vehicle to avoid paying road tax.
+If you’re the registered keeper of a car that’s off the road, you need to apply for a SORN to avoid paying road tax.
 But what does SORN mean?

-Every car owner planning to take their car off the road must actively complete a SORN to make the DVLA aware that the car will not be used.
-If you’re planning to drive it again, you should make sure the car has a valid MoT, is insured to drive on the roads and is taxed again.
-If untaxed and lacking an MoT, you’re only permitted to drive it to and from the test centre, which you may have to prove if questioned.
-If you drive an untaxed car on public roads, you could get a hefty fine from the DVLA.
+Every car owner planning to take their car off the road must complete a SORN to inform the DVLA that the car will not be used.
+When it comes time to drive it again, it will need to be taxed, insured and have a valid MoT.
+You’re only permitted to drive a car without an MoT or road tax if you’re driving directly to an MoT test centre for a pre-booked test, which you may have to prove if questioned.

 How long is SORN valid?

-One thing to keep in mind is that a SORN cannot be transferred from one owner to another; this means that if you buy a car that’s the subject of a SORN, you have to apply to the DVLA to have it renewed.
-Either way, the DVLA will regard the SORN as having ended with the change of owner and road tax will become due once more, so be wary of this to avoid incurring a nasty fine.
+Like road tax, a SORN cannot be transferred from one owner to another.
+Therefore, if you buy a car that’s the subject of a SORN, you have to apply to the DVLA to have it renewed.
+Alternatively, you can pay road tax for the vehicle and use it on the public road.

 As long as they adhere to a few special conditions, vehicle testers and motor traders don’t have to apply for a SORN.